UCSDIOWA/project-management-api/README.md

 This will execute the server file.

 ## Endpoints ##
 Each endpoint expects to receive specific fields to process a request.
 The following are the expectations for each endpoint and the response.
-The API link is (https://tea-project-management-api.herokuapp.com/).
-Each endpoint only accepts POST requests.
+The API link is https://tea-project-management-api.herokuapp.com/.
+Note that each endpoint only accepts POST requests, so the link will only display a "Not Found" message since GET requests aren't supported.

 | Endpoint | Request | Response |
 |:--------:|---------|----------|